frdmn/blog.frd.mn/src/posts/2014-09-15_how-to-set-up-proper-startstop-services-ubuntu-debian-mac-windows.md

 # Mac OS X (launchd)

-Note: For some reasons the SimpleHTTPServer python module didn’t work via `launchd`, so i included this tiny web server python script in [the repo](https://raw.github.com/frdmn/service-daemons/master/macosx-httpd.py).
+Note: For some reasons the SimpleHTTPServer python module didn’t work via `launchd`, so I included this tiny web server python script in [the repo](https://raw.github.com/frdmn/service-daemons/master/macosx-httpd.py).

 1. Create an user for the desired service
 1. Create a log folder for the service: